 80) Yol: Rewarding if heavy-going saga which exhausts the spectator almost as much as its long-suffering characters.
 It feels like an epic.

-Here are some of the rejections which I received when I submitted a cover letter, synopsis and samples to literary agents in 2013:
+Here are the rejections which I received when I submitted a cover letter, synopsis and samples to literary agents in 2013:

 Sharon: “Thank you very much for sending in your submission which I read with great interest.
 Your writing style is engaging and your storyline is really interesting.
 However, we have decided to decline as it does not fit with our list.”